findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 > *Always leave the code you are working on a little bit better than you found it.*

-An excellent example of this rule is that when you **find a bug, before fixing it to the mainstream, implement automatic tests to reproduce it**.
+An excellent example of this rule is that when you find a bug, before fixing it to the mainstream, **implement automatic tests** to reproduce it.

-#### Refactorability
+### Refactorability

 Go programming language is the most refactor-friendly of them all I have used.
 1. integrated test harness
 1. benchmark tests
-1. namespace and module integration
+1. package naming
 1. orthogonality
 1. interface structure (no implementation declaration needed)
 1. no `self` or `this` reserved words, you name object instances yourself
-1. actual hybrid language combining OOP and needs functional programming features concentrating on simplicity
+1. actual hybrid language combining OOP and functional programming features concentrating on simplicity
 1. *batteries included* -standard library
 1. type polymorphism, i.e., generics

-I don't think that's even all of the features that help refactor your code, but these are the fundamentals in the critical order.
+I don't think that's even all of the Go's features that help refactor your code, but these are the fundamentals in the critical order.

-Like any other programming language, Go isn't perfect yet.
+Like any other programming language, Go isn't perfect.
 The current error-handling mechanism and strict community with their 'idiomatic' language policies restrict some of Go's refactoring capabilities.
 But you can avoid them by using helper packages and your brains.